Stephen Hawking: Marriages

 Hawking met his future wife, Jane Wilde, at a party in 1962.
-The following year, Hawking was diagnosed with motor neurone disease.
-In October 1964, the couple became engaged to marry, aware of the potential challenges that lay ahead due to Hawking's shortened life expectancy and physical limitations.
-Hawking later said that the engagement gave him "something to live for".
+The following year, Hawking was diagnosed with motor neurone disease (MND; also known as amyotrophic lateral sclerosis (ALS) or Lou Gehrig's disease).
+In October 1964, the couple became engaged, while aware of Hawking's new physical limitations and shortened life expectancy.
+Hawking later recalled: "Before I got motor neuron disease, I was bored with life.
+But the prospect of an early death made me realize life was really worth living."
 The two were married on 14 July 1965 in their shared hometown of St Albans.